 Skin refinishing visits for microdermabrasion or laser skin resurfacing require topical anesthesia.
 Some patients may be provided with a mild sedative if they feel anxious.
 Dermabrasion or scar revision surgeries require local anesthesia which may be combined with IV or oral sedation.

 Aesthetic Surgery Center in Naples, FL

 All of the specialized plastic surgeons at Florida’s Aesthetic Surgery Center performs cosmetic corrections of the face and body.
 Patients of the Naples or Marco Island, FL locations have access to numerous procedures centered on modern aesthetic medicine.
 Restore or improve your skin’s appearance through non-surgical and minimally invasive methods, or a transformative surgery.

-South Florida plastic surgeons Anurag Agarwal, M.D., F.A.C.S., Richard Maloney, M.D., F.A.C.S., William A. Ross, M.D., and Casey Holmes, M.D. are currently accepting new patients for scar revision treatments and surgery.
+South Florida plastic surgeons Anurag Agarwal, M.D., F.A.C.S., Richard Maloney, M.D., F.A.C.S., and Casey Holmes, M.D. are currently accepting new patients for scar revision treatments and surgery.
 Contact the practice by calling (239)-594-9100 or Schedule Your Consultation online.

 Related Procedures: Facelift, Rhinoplasty, Revision Rhinoplasty, The UpLift Facelift, Endoscopic Mid Facelift Surgery, Eyelid Surgery, Eyebrow Transplant, Chin & Cheek Surgery, Skin Cancer Reconstruction, Hair Transplant Surgery, Surgery of the Ears, Fat Transfer, Lip Augmentation, Endoscopic Eyebrow Lift, Facial Trauma